SuperOffice/dev-proposals/README.md

 `GET ../api/v1/CustomObject/42/data/123`

 #### Response

 ```json
 {
     "x_foo": "This is row1 data",
     "x_bar": [I:2]
 }
 ```

-### PATCH - /api/v1/CustomObject/{definition_id}/data/{object_id}
+### PATCH - /api/v1/CustomObject/{entity_id}/data/{data_id}

-Update a field on a data-object on a CustomObjectEntity with changes, as described in a JSON Patch or a JSON Merge Patch document.
+Update a value on a data-object on a CustomObjectEntity with changes, as described in a JSON Patch or a JSON Merge Patch document.

 #### Request